Skip to main content

 The Three Products Explained

 The critical difference: HYSA and MMA are bank accounts insured by the FDIC.
-Money market funds are investment products β not FDIC insured β though they are considered extremely safe (they hold T-bills, government repos, and agency securities).
+Money market funds are investment products.
+Not FDIC insured.
+Though they are considered extremely safe (they hold T-bills, government repos, and agency securities).

 Current Rate Comparison (2026)